-- It is the Board's intention to provide a speedy, efficient and cost effective service to all parties involved in the licensing process. - 6.6 Decisions on licensing matters will be taken in a transparent manner and in accordance with an approved scheme of delegation, aimed at underlining the principles of timely, efficient and effective decision making. - 6.7 Delegations will be made by the Board in accordance with the Act.
-A table setting out how the Board intends to delegate its various licensing functions comprises Appendix 1 to this statement. - The Board will be required to publish annual functions reports (published online).
-The exercise of delegated functions may be considered for inclusion in these reports. - The Board will normally meet in public session, although members may retire into private session to consider their decision.
+- 6.3 Where it is possible to take steps to mitigate or prevent any potential impact the Board may still be able to grant a licence subject to conditions; each case will be considered on its merits. - 6.4 When considering any application for premises, which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these and the antisocial behaviour report made available by the Chief Constable.
+The Board will also consider measures put into effect by the applicant previously to mitigate any adverse impact. - 6.5 It is the Board's intention to provide a speedy, efficient and cost effective service to all parties involved in the licensing process. - 6.6 Decisions on licensing matters will be taken in a transparent manner and in accordance with an approved scheme of delegation, aimed at underlining the principles of timely, efficient and effective decision making. - 6.7 Delegations will be made by the Board in accordance with the Act.
+A table setting out how the Board intends to delegate its various licensing functions comprises Appendix 1 to this statement. - 6.8 The Board will be required to publish annual functions reports (published online).
+The exercise of delegated functions may be considered for inclusion in these reports.

+6.9 The Board will normally meet in public session, although in exceptional circumstances members may retire into private session to consider their decision.
+The Convenor may also consider hearing an application in private if an applicant's personal sensitive information is likely to be discussed, with agreement from Board members.

 All decisions will be delivered by the Convener in public.